-- 11.1.
-Each athlete is allowed to step on the scale only once for no more than 60 seconds.
-A brief step-down from the scale to remove clothing or to cut hair is allowed if so, instructed by the official; however, this exemption is not allowed at international events, where a step down from the official scale during the official weigh-in indicates that the process has concluded and the athlete who did not meet the weigh in standard will be removed from the event. - 12.
-Recording Weights During the Official Weigh-in - 12.1.
+- 12.1.
 The exact weight of the contestants, including heavy weights, must be entered on the weigh-in sheet, together with the signatures and initials of the weigh-in official. - 12.2.
-For events where entries are made to a specific weight division in case the athlete does not meet the weight standards, the weight must be duly recorded and confirmed with a signature of the weigh-in official and a witness.

-13. Post Weigh-in groupings
+For events where entries are made to a specific weight division in case the athlete does not meet the weight standards, the weight must be duly recorded and confirmed with a signature of the weigh-in official and a witness. - 13.
+Post Weigh-in groupings - 13.1.

-- 13.1.
 In events where grouping of categories is determined only after all participants go through the weigh-in, an exact weight of each entrant must be recorded. - 14.
 Pre-registration, Weight Disqualification & Refunds - 14.1.
 At events where athletes are pre-registered, any athlete who does not show up at the weigh-in, or who does not meet the weight requirements, will be removed from the draw, unless the technical package allows a change of weight division. - 14.2.
-No refunds will be made for not meeting the weight requirements.

-15. Veteran Combined Divisions
+No refunds will be made for not meeting the weight requirements. - 15.
+Veteran Combined Divisions - 15.1.

-- 15.1.
 For Veterans age divisions, in case two weight classes are combined, the contestant must weigh within the lower limit of the lower weight class and the upper limit of the higher weight class. - 16.
-Remote Weigh-in: A remote weigh-in is allowed in "C" sanctioned events providing that such clause is introduced in the technical package distributed to potential participants of the event.
+Remote Weigh-in: A remote weigh-in is allowed in "C" sanctioned events providing that such clause is introduced in the technical package distributed to potential participants of the event. - 17.
+Request can be made to Judo Canada for alternate options to weight in for <> sanctioned events and will be evaluated on a case-by-case merit.